ioncodes/layle.me/content/posts/lego-rock-raiders-ru.md

 ![](/images/lrr-ru/diaphora.png)

-There was this one function that had a very low match ratio (literally the lowest) and looked very strange; however, at first glance in the decompilation, I figured it's nothing worth investigating.
+There was this one function that had a very low match ratio (literally the lowest) and looked very strange; however, at first glance in the decompilation it didn't look related to an "upgrade base bug" so I figured it's nothing worth investigating.
 Oh, how I was wrong...

 ![](/images/lrr-ru/weirddiaphora.png)

-However, we did learn something important: These 2 versions are very similar to each other, so it may be possible to find something in one version and then trace it back to the other with a patternscan?
-We can't use the Russian one, since we know that this one is bugged, so I opted for debugging the Japanese and German versions instead.
+But, we did learn something important: These 2 versions are very similar to each other, so it may be possible to find something in one version and then trace it back to the other with a patternscan?
+We can't use the Russian one, since we know that this one is bugged, so I opted for debugging the Japanese and German (mostly out of curiosity) versions instead.

-### CheatEngine for the Win
+### Cheat Engine for the Win
-So with that first approach not yielding anything, I dusted off [CheatEngine](https://www.cheatengine.org/) with the gameplan to scan for the rock value.
+So with that first approach not yielding anything, I dusted off [Cheat Engine](https://www.cheatengine.org/) with the gameplan to scan for the rock value.
 Once we have the address of the rock counter in memory, we can then intercept all *writes* (subtractions in this case) to it.
 Once we find this code, we can just look for the same code in the Russian version.
 These are the steps I followed:

 1. Open CheatEngine and attach it to the German version
 2. Start the 5th tutorial mission (3rd menu option, then character holding TNT)